TITO-Threat-Intel/TITO-Framework/3-Bridge-to-Ops.md

 # Part 3: Bridge to Operations

 Now that I've set the stage with broad, sweeping, and up to now rather esoteric definitions, let me change things up and present a more step-by-step approach.
-In this part, I'll talk about the actions you should take to use this framework, and the mitigations that allow you to:
+In this part I'll talk about the actions you should take to use this framework and the mitigations that allow you to:

 * Remove high-priority threats
-* Mitigate the remaining threats
+* Reduce the impact of the threats that remain

 Generally, the process looks like this:

 ![alt text](https://github.com/TITO-Threat-Intel/TITO-Framework/blob/master/TITO-Framework.jpg "TITO Framework")

-First thing first is, evaluate the threat.
+First things first, we need to evaluate the threat.
 How do we do this, when it seems *everything* can target us?
 One gap, one new 0-day, and we're owned.
 Right?
-Yes, but... let's focus down first on what we can manage.
+Yes, but... let's focus first on what we can manage.
 The idea here is to prioritize based on potenial impact to our mission or business and broaden down from there.
 There's a saying you've probably heard: "You can't boil the ocean."
-In this phase we're casting a net for the most dangerous fish, pulling them into a tidepool, and we'll boil those waters first.
+In this first phase we're casting a net for the most dangerous fish, pulling them into a tidepool, and we'll boil those waters first.
 Really, what we're trying to do is focus, because not everything is a threat.
 Consider this:

 ![alt text](https://github.com/TITO-Threat-Intel/TITO-Framework/blob/master/IMG_034BDA4D50D3-1.JPG "Threats we care about")